gagandesethi/react-native-code-challenge/README.md

 * **30%** - UI and UX
 * **40%** - Overall Design and Structure
 * **30%** - Data Management and Store

+Complete as much as you can in 2 days, we will judge you based on your coding style, code cleanliness, code modularity, architectural patterns used, sense of UI / UX